What are FedRAMP POA&Ms? Plan of Actions and Milestones Explained

 What is Continuous Monitoring (ConMon) and POA&Ms?

-Continuous Monitoring or, ConMon, makes sure that your CSP continues to uphold security standards over time.
+Continuous Monitoring or, ConMon, makes sure that your CSP upholds your security standards over time.
 A key part of ConMon is identifying, tracking, and resolving security vulnerabilities as they arise.

 This is where Plan of Action and Milestones (POAMs or POA&Ms) come in.
 POAMs act as a roadmap to address security issues, document the steps needed to fix vulnerabilities, who is responsible, and the deadlines for remediation.